-- It is imperative that the project has well defined research questions/hypotheses and objectives, and has been divided into welldefined work packages. - Each work package of the project should be described individually, their respective connections explained, and the time necessary for each work package estimated.

-- Research methods shall be described in detail, and the reasons for choosing the specific methods stated.
+- It is imperative that the project has well defined research questions/hypotheses and objectives, and has been divided into welldefined work packages. - Each work package of the project should be described individually, their respective connections explained, and the time necessary for each work package estimated. - Research methods shall be described in detail, and the reasons for choosing the specific methods stated.
 The methodology used for data collection, analysis and interpretation must be justified. - Project milestones should be specified in the description.
 With regard to projects where funding is sought for two or three years, the milestones at the end of the first, second and third grant year shall be defined and described. - Any collaboration within the project should be explained, both between the different scientists and researchers, and whether there is an active co-operation between universities, departments, institutions and companies.
-International collaboration, if any, should be detailed separately. - Information, if applicable, on which parts of the project are executed by doctoral or master's students should be included, as well as information on the department in which the students conduct their studies, and what the students' contribution to the project entails. - Explanations and justifications should be given for the expected benefit and utilization of the results of the project.
+International collaboration, if any, should be detailed separately.

+- Information, if applicable, on which parts of the project are executed by doctoral or master's students should be included, as well as information on the department in which the students conduct their studies, and what the students' contribution to the project entails. - Explanations and justifications should be given for the expected benefit and utilization of the results of the project.
 The benefit could be knowledge-related, environmental, economic, social, etc. The deliverables of the projects should be measurable "units" resulting from the project.
 Examples of deliverables include: published scientific articles and other scholarly publications, university diplomas, software, databases, prototypes, production methods, new products, patents, models, research methods, supported scientific theories, etc. - Furthermore, it should be explained in the application how the results would be promoted, as well as their publications in expert journals, reports, conferences, etc., and whether, and then how, the proprietary rights to the results would be protected.
-The manner in which laws regarding open access to findings will be enforced shall be detailed. - Possible ethical considerations in carrying out the project should be addressed.
+The manner in which laws regarding open access to findings will be respected shall be detailed. - Possible ethical considerations in carrying out the project should be addressed.

-Appendix B. Curriculum vitae
+Attachment B. Curriculum vitae

 The CV shall include information on current employment status, education and training, supervision of graduate students, prior positions and awards, a list of relevant publications, and a link to a database of information on h-index or comparable.
 Any gaps in research activity due to sickness, parental leave or other reasons should be noted.
+The CV should ideally be succinct, and not detail information that is irrelevant to the evaluation of the application.